edaka-analytics/edaka-analytics/README.md

 # Enoch Daka

-Mathematics and Geography graduate developing advanced competencies in Data Science, statistical modelling, and machine learning.
+Mathematics graduate developing advanced competencies in Data Science, statistical modelling, and machine learning.

 Currently preparing for MSc studies in Data Science and Artificial Intelligence with a focus on applied analytics in education and environmental systems.